sky-nguyen/sky-nguyen.github.io/index.md

-## Selected projects in Data Analytics and Data Science
+## Working projects in Data Analytics and Data Science

 ---